London Neurologist

 There are different types of myositis, but the three most common are:

-Inclusion Body Myositis (IBM) – this causes weakness in the thigh, forearm and muscles below the knee.
-It can also cause dysphagia (problems with swallowing) and is most common in men and people over 50.
+Inclusion Body Myositis (IBM) This causes weakness in the thigh, forearm and muscles below the knee.
+It can cause dysphagia (swallowing problems) and is most common in men and people over 50.

 Polymyositis Symptoms